Zren/quassel-utils/trimdb/ReadMe.md

 `python trimdb.py [uri] -s`

 This will delete any sender that isn't attached to a message.
-This command runs after the `-m` command.
+This command runs after the `-i` command.

 ### Resize the SQLite DB